hav4ik/hav4ik.github.io/articles/_drafts/2019-01-22-mtl-a-practical-survey.md

 The loss \eqref{eq:gradnorm2} is then differentiated *only w.r.t.* $$\lambda_t$$ and then updated via the standard update in [backpropagation][backprop] algorithm.
 In other words, the weight coefficients $$\lambda$$ are used to manipulate the gradient's norms and move it towards the desired target \eqref{eq:gradnorm1}.

+**Comments.** This approach requires choosing an additional hyperparameter $$\alpha$$ that you have to guess.
+This pisses me off because I don't have the insane intuition on hyperparameter tuning as the [Kagglers][kagglers] do.
+Furthermore, it introduces another loss function $$\mathcal{L} _ {\text{grad}}$$ that regularizes the gradient magnitudes.
+Lol, [good job bro][good-job-meme] &mdash; you've just introduced another hyperparameter to optimize your existing hyperparameters, and introduced another loss to the sum to simplify the bunch of losses that you have *(sarcasm)*.
+Somehow it works, but not as good as the instant noodle above.

 ### A.2.
 Using uncertainties of losses $$\mathcal{L}^t(\cdot)$$ to balance $$\lambda_t$$

 **Description.** On [CVPR 2018][cvpr2018], another approach was proposed by [Kendall et al. (2018)][kendall2018] that models the network output's [homoscedastic][homoscedastic] uncertainty with a probabilistic model.
 Let $$f^W(x)$$ be the output of the network with weights $$W$$ on input $$x$$.
 For single-task, we model the network output uncertainty with a density function $$p\left( y \vert f^W(x) \right)$$ (how the true answer is likely to be $$y$$, given network's response).
 In the case of multiple network outputs $$y_1, \dots y_K$$, we obtain the following multi-task likelihood: